 Overview

-Magnum PI provides a way to analyse Android applications at runtime, yielding comprehensive information about the inner workings of applications.
 For example, more and more people know not to reuse passwords but rather rely on a password safe.
 However, an insecure password safe (or worse: well disguised spyware) poses a threat.
 The Google Play Store offers lots of different password safes all of which are praised by their developers as the best, most secure one of all.
-Magnum PI makes it possible to check if applications live up to the promise a high level of security.

 However, analysing password safes and file vaults is only one of many possible applications of Magnum PI.
 It is also possible to discover leakage of personal information and to find out if apps transmit user data, IMEI, IMSI, … without the user's consent or if the external storage is not only used for savegames, but also to readout photos and documents.
 Yet, these are only examples, as Magnum PI is a very generic tool that enables general purpose application analysis, making it possible to gain whichever insights are sought after.